-Friendly fraud occurs when a customer makes a purchase online for a product or service, then turns around and contacts their card issuer to dispute the charge resulting in a chargeback.
+Friendly fraud occurs when a customer purchases a product or service online, then turns around and contacts their card issuer to dispute the charge, resulting in a chargeback.

-It may sound relatively innocent – and in some cases, it is – but without the proper safeguards, this sort of virtual shoplifting can make a significant dent in your revenue.
+It may sound relatively innocent – and sometimes, it is – but friendly fraud can significantly dent your revenue without proper safeguards.

 Let’s learn more about friendly fraud, how common it is, and how to protect your eCommerce business against friendly fraud and chargeback abuse.

-Friendly fraud is a common credit card fraud that impacts eCommerce businesses.
-It occurs when a customer files a chargeback with their credit card company on a legitimate transaction rather than first trying to obtain a refund from the merchant.
-It’s also commonly known as a form of chargeback abuse, chargeback fraud, or cyber shoplifting.
+Friendly fraud is a type of credit card chargeback fraud that impacts eCommerce businesses.
+It occurs when a customer files a credit card chargeback with their credit card company on a legitimate transaction rather than first trying to obtain a refund from the merchant.
+It's also commonly known as a form of chargeback abuse, chargeback fraud, or cyber shoplifting.

 Friendly fraud can be deliberate or accidental.
 Moreover, some instances that appear fraudulent can be innocent – "friendly,” even.

-- They are reporting the item as not delivered.
+- The customer reports the item as not delivered.

-- The delivered item did not match the description.
+- The customer claims the delivered item did not match the description.

-- The items were returned, but the refund was not processed.
+- The return was successful, but the refund still needs to be processed.

 - The order was canceled, but the item was still sent.

-Accidental friendly fraud.
-The customer may not have recognized the purchase when checking their bank statement, believed themselves a victim of fraud, and disputed the charge with their credit card company.
+The legitimate customer may not have recognized the legitimate purchase when checking their bank or credit card statement, believed themselves a victim of fraud, and disputed the charge with the issuing bank.

-Actual fraud.
-Cardholders can legitimately dispute a charge if they’re the victim of actual fraud or if they did not receive the product or service they paid for and the retailer is unresponsive.
+Cardholders can legitimately dispute a debit or credit card charge from their issuing bank if they're the victim of actual fraud from stolen card information or if they did not receive the product or service they paid for and the retailer is unresponsive.

-On paper, the idea of friendly fraud may sound extreme – sure, your customers are on the hunt for a good deal, but it doesn’t mean they’re going to steal from you, right?
+On paper, the idea of friendly fraud may sound extreme – sure, your customers are on the hunt for a good deal, but it doesn't mean they'll steal from you, right?

-But friendly fraud is widespread and rapidly becoming even more prevalent.
+However, friendly fraud is widespread and rapidly becoming even more prevalent.
 Friendly fraud is the #1 fraud attack source affecting merchants of all sizes.
 According to a 2020 report by FIS Global, friendly fraud accounts for up to 70% of all credit card fraud and costs the industry over $132 billion annually.
-What’s more, that number is increasing by 41% every two years – making it more critical than ever to protect your business and its revenue.
+What's more, that number is increasing by 41% every two years – making protecting your business and its revenue more critical than ever.

 Many business owners accept chargebacks as a cost of doing business.
 However, since it’s challenging to know when friendly fraud has occurred, some business owners may not think it’s worth their time to dispute fishy chargebacks or protect against them in the first place.